Riversdale, Goulburn: Description

 Riversdale is a single storey, Colonial Georgian cottage with two wings forming a courtyard at the rear.
 It is built of brick with an iron roof, (originally shingle), timber floors and cedar joinery.
 The doors are 8-panelled, double molded cedar and the windows are the usual small panes of glass held in cedar glazing bars.
 The internal handling of space dates from about 1840.
 It was built on land granted to Mathew Healy in 1830.
-Architectural Style: Colonial Georgian.
-Building Material: Brick with iron roof, timber floors, cedar joinery, 8-panelled doors, double molded cedar.
+Architectural style: Colonial Georgian.
+Building material: brick with iron roof, timber floors, cedar joinery, 8-panelled doors, double molded cedar.

 Heritage listing

 Riversdale is a colonial complex of State significance.
 Its location represents the early foundation of Goulburn town.
 Its form represents a typical example of the early Australian Colonial house complex with associated gardens, paddocks and outbuildings, together forming an autonomous suburban unit.
 Of the outbuildings, the stone barn is particularly important for being the only surviving building of the first settlement of Goulburn Plains, established in 1828 and later superseded by the new settlement of Goulburn.
 Further, the complex of house and outbuildings (including stable) reflects the way of life of the nineteenth century era.

 Riversdale, having functioned as inn and a school as well as a residence, has a notable connection with the area's social history over a lengthy period.
 Its major association is with the term of residence of the Twynam family.
 Edward Twynam made substantial contributions to the opening up of the south-western regions of the Colony.
 His family made an important cultural contribution to the life of the district.
 Riversdale was the second property acquired by the National Trust of Australia (NSW) with the specific purpose of conservation (1992).

-Riversdale is an excellent example of a building constructed in the Old Colonial Regency style.
-It also reflects very well the typical characteristics of wayside inns built during the 1830-1880 period.
-Riversdale is notable for its decorative qualities, its fine craftsmanship and its finished workmanship throughout.
+Riversdale is an example of a building constructed in the Old Colonial Regency style.
+It also reflects the typical characteristics of wayside inns built during the 1830-1880 period.
+Riversdale is notable for its decorative qualities, craftsmanship and workmanship throughout.

 Riversdale also has historic and aesthetic significance for its partly intact early colonial garden, which has been restored and supplemented since 1967 by National Trust volunteers.
 Significant plantings remaining are fruit trees planted in the 1840s including a medlar (Mesiplus germanica) which are still in use, an early black locust/false acacia tree (Robinia pseudoacacia), an 1850s line of elm trees, and early Aleppo, Canary Island and Monterey pine trees, holm oaks, honey locust, Irish yew and funeral cypresses.

 Riversdale, Goulburn was listed on the New South Wales State Heritage Register on 1 March 2002 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.